 Join us as we help guide and support the Library's ongoing decolonization and reconciliation efforts through meaningful discussion at IAC consultation meetings.

-INDIGENOUS ADVISORY COUNCIL (IAC) MEETINGS:
+INDIGENOUS ACTION COUNCIL (IAC) MEETINGS:

 Miigwetch / Thank you